awsdocs/aws-appconfig-user-guide/doc_source/appconfig-retrieving-the-configuration.md

 **Important**
 Note the following important information\.
 The [StartConfigurationSession](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_StartConfigurationSession.html) API should only be called once per application, environment, configuration profile, and client to establish a session with the service\.
 This is typically done in the startup of your application or immediately prior to the first retrieval of a configuration\.
-The `InitialConfigurationToken` and `NextPollConfigurationToken` expire after 24 hours\.
-If a `GetLatestConfiguration` call uses an expired token, the system returns `BadRequestException`\.
+If your configuration is deployed using a `KmsKeyIdentifier`, your request to receive the configuration must include permission to call `kms:Decrypt`\.
+For more information, see [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) in the *AWS Key Management Service API Reference*\.
-The API action previously used to retrieve configuration data, `GetConfiguration`, is deprecated\.
+The API operation previously used to retrieve configuration data, `GetConfiguration`, is deprecated\.
+The `GetConfiguration` API operation does not support encrypted configurations\.

 ## Retrieving a configuration example<a name="appconfig-retrieving-the-configuration-example"></a>

-The following AWS CLI example demonstrates how to retrieve configuration data by using the AWS AppConfig Data `StartConfigurationSession` and `GetLatestConfiguration` API actions\.
+The following AWS CLI example demonstrates how to retrieve configuration data by using the AWS AppConfig Data `StartConfigurationSession` and `GetLatestConfiguration` API operations\.
 The first command starts a configuration session\.
 This call includes the IDs \(or names\) of the AWS AppConfig application, the environment, and the configuration profile\.
 The API returns an `InitialConfigurationToken` used to fetch your configuration data\.

 ```
 aws appconfigdata start-configuration-session \